owlbarn/tutorial/chapters/diffequation.md

 We can keep going on like this, but hopefully you have seen the pattern so far.
 These seemingly mystical parameters are related to the term in Taylor series expansions.
-In the previous methods, e.g. Euler method, every time you update $y_n$ to $y_{n+1}$, an error is introduced into the approximation.
+In the previous methods, e.g. Euler method, every time you update $$y_n$$ to $$y_{n+1}$$, an error is introduced into the approximation.
-The *order* of a method is the exponent of the smallest power of $\Delta$ that cannot be matched.
+The *order* of a method is the exponent of the smallest power of $$\Delta$$ that cannot be matched.
 All these methods are called *Runge-Kutta Methods*.
 The basic idea is to remove the errors order by order, using the correct set of coefficients.
 A higher order of error indicates smaller error.

 The Euler is the most basic form of Runge-Kutta (RK) method, and the Midpoint is also called the second-order Runge-Kutta Method (rk2).
-What [@eq:diffequation:rk4] shows is a fourth-order Runge-Kutta method (rk4).
+What the equation shows is a fourth-order Runge-Kutta method (`rk4`).
-It is the most frequently used RK method and works surprisingly well in many cases, and it is often a good choice especially when computing $f$ is not expensive.
+It is the most frequently used RK method and works surprisingly well in many cases, and it is often a good choice especially when computing $$f$$ is not expensive.

 However, as powerful as it may be, the classical `rk4` is still a native implementation.
 A modern ODE solver, though largely follows the same idea, adds more "ingredients".
 For example, the step size should be adaptively updated instead of being constant as in our example.